-If this conclusion is correct, it means that Erich von Daniken’s observations about King Pakal’s Tomb as depicting an Alien God riding some kind of Spacecraft in Chariots Of The Gods may be worthy of consideration and further investigation.
+If this conclusion is correct, it means that Erich von Daniken’s observations about King Pakal’s Tomb as depicting an Alien God riding some kind of Spacecraft in Chariots Of The Gods may require investigation.

 By the time of Pakal’s death, the vast majority of Anunnaki had aready left earth, but there is the possibility that Pakal was an Anunnaki that had stayed behind, with his sarcophagus depicting his return to the Anunnaki Home Planet Nibiru.

-It is the connections that the Ancient Astronaut Hypothesis can make between the Mayan Civilization and the other Anunnaki realms in Egypt and Mesopotamia that may help shed more light on the true meaning of king Pakal’s Tomb at Palenque and whether it depicts King Pakal as an Ancient Astronaut on a rocketship.
+Ultimately, the connections that the Ancient Astronaut Hypothesis can make between the Mayan Civilization and the other realms in Egypt and Mesopotamia that may help shed more light on the true meaning of king Pakal’s Tomb at Palenque and whether it depicts King Pakal as an Ancient Astronaut on a Rocketship.